CUBRID/cubrid-manual/en/sql/schema/table.rst

 You can modify the structure of a table by using the **ALTER** statement.
 You can perform operations on the target table such as adding/deleting columns, creating/deleting indexes, and type casting existing columns as well as changing table names, column names and constraints.
 You can also change the initial value of **AUTO_INCREMENT**. **TABLE** and **CLASS** are used interchangeably **VIEW** and **VCLASS**, and **COLUMN** and **ATTRIBUTE** as well.

+..
+CUBRIDSUS-6568: from 10.0, alter table rename constraint is supported.

 ::

     ALTER [<class_type>] <table_name> <alter_clause> ;